Smaug123/WoofWare.Myriad/README.md

 You can control `TimeSpan` and friends with the `[<InvariantCulture>]` and `[<ParseExact @"hh\:mm\:ss">]` attributes.

+You can generate extension methods for the type, instead of a module with the type's name, using `[<ArgParser (* isExtensionMethod = *) true>]`.

+If `--help` appears in a position where the parser is expecting a key (e.g. in the first position, or after a `--foo=bar`), the parser fails with help text.
+The parser also makes a limited effort to supply help text when encountering an invalid parse.

 ### What's the point?

 I got fed up of waiting for us to find time to rewrite the in-house one at work.
 That one has a bunch of nice compositional properties, which my version lacks:
-I can basically only deal with primitive types, and e.g. you can't stack records and DUs inside each other.
+I can basically only deal with primitive types, and e.g. you can't stack records and discriminated unions inside each other.

 But I *do* want an F#-native argument parser suitable for AOT-compilation.